Movable Lab Resident:

 April 26 – June 29, 2017

-Following a thrilling year of research and experimentation in SETI Institute’s Artist in Residence Program (SETI = Search For Extraterrestrial Intelligence), Nina Waisman has brought her Laboratory for Embodied Intelligences (LEI) to The 18th Street Arts Center.
+Following a thrilling year in SETI Institute’s Artist in Residence Program, Nina Waisman has brought her Laboratory for Embodied Intelligences (LEI) to The 18th Street Arts Center.

 As a former dancer turned multi-media artist, Waisman is fascinated by the critical roles that movement and sensation play in forming thought – this new area of scientific research is often called “embodied thinking”.
 Waisman’s interactive sound installations, videos and collaborative performances highlight the subliminal training and hacking potentials afforded by embodied thinking.
 Her projects focus on related issues such as surveillance, invisible labor, machine-human feedback loops, nanotechnology.
 Venues include House of World Cultures, Berlin; LAXART; CECUT, Tijuana; OCMA; the Beall Center for Art & Technology, Zero1 Biennial, the San Diego Museum of Art, The New Children’s Museum in San Diego.
 She has taught at institutions such as Cal Arts, SFAI, UCSD, and recently launched a multi-year series of collaborative art projects exploring embodiment’s role in forming non-human intelligences, ranging from microbial on through plant, animal and extraterrestrial intelligences.
 More info: http://www.ninawaisman.net